Last Updated on January 3, 2021 by Lori Geurin

-One of the biggest attributes people see about themselves and each other is a smile.
-A person’s smile can be sardonic, smug, joyful or forced.
+One of the first things you notice about someone is their smile.
+A person’s smile can be smug, joyful, or forced.
 It can reveal so much about a person and can instantly make you feel happy and at ease.
 Smiling can change your mood.
 Making yourself smile can actually change your emotions from sad to happy; the mere motion of smiling is that powerful.

-Yet, people constantly do things that harm and damage their teeth and gums.
-It is mostly unintentional, and sometimes because they have heard something misleading.
-The quickest way to understand how you are damaging your teeth is to understand what makes up their composition.
+Yet, people constantly do things that harm and damage their teeth and gums, unintentionally.
+The quickest way to understand how you are damaging your teeth is to understand their composition.

 Anatomy Of A Tooth